jrpotter/notebook/notes/x86-64/procedures.md

 %%ANKI
 Basic
-What instructions are used to store and retrieve from the x86-64 stack?
+What two instructions are used to adjust the top of the x86-64 stack?
 Back: `pushq` and `popq`.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1728480337614-->